Pet Care Home

 Latest Reader Comment - See More

-The Oklahoma Brown Tarantula is one of the calmest and most handeable tarantulas being kept as a pet.
-These good natured spiders require very little space, are quiet, and are easy to care for.
-They are an ideal species for a beginner.
+They are good natured spiders that require very little space.
+The Oklahoma Brown Tarantula is one of the calmest and most handleable tarantulas being kept as a pet.
+They are quiet, easy to care for, and are an ideal species for a beginner.
+They have a long lifespan, with males living about 7 - 12 years and females up to 36 years.

-It is a highly underrated pet species.
+This is a highly underrated pet species.
 This is probably due to its drab coloration, a subtle mix of browns.
-However, their hardiness and the large number of offspring they produce per egg sac will no doubt ensure their future in the pet world.
+However, the hardiness of the Oklahoma Brown Tarantula, and the large number of offspring they produce per egg sac will no doubt ensure their future in the pet world.

 • Kingdom: Animalia